ethanp/Notes/Misc Papers Notes.md

 Fin.

 ## Kafka: a Distributed Messaging System for Log Processing

-> Kreps, Narkhede, and Rao of LinkedIn; Published in NetDB'11, Jun.
-12, 2011.
+> Kreps, Jay, Neha Narkhede, and Jun Rao.
+"Kafka: A distributed messaging
+> system for log processing."
+In Proceedings of the NetDB, pp. 1-7. __2011__.
+> All (were) employees of LinkedIn Corp.

 **Most of these notes may be direct quotes from the paper**

 ### Abstract
-* a distributed messaging system for collecting and delivering high volumes of log data with low latency.
+1. a distributed messaging system for collecting and delivering high volumes of log data with low latency.
-* suitable for both offline and online message consumption
+2. suitable for both offline and online message consumption
+3. unconventional design choices to optimize efficiency and *scalability*

 ### Introduction

-Internet companies generate large amounts of log data for
+Internet companies generate *terabytes* of log data *daily* for

 1. __User activity events__ --- logins, clicks, likes, comments, and queries
 2. __Operational metrics__ --- service call stack, latency, and utilization